EmeditWeb/Speech-Recognition-App/README.md

 # Speech-Recognition-App

 This repository hosts the code for my Streamlit-powered speech application.
-This app leverages advanced speech models to provide [briefly describe your app's core functionality, e.g., "accurate speech-to-text transcription," or "natural-sounding text-to-speech conversion," or "intelligent voice assistant features"].
+This app leverages advanced speech models to understand and provide speech-to-text transcription with stunning accuracy.

 ---